 “Vaccine Breakthrough Case” (Defined as a U.S. resident who has SARS‐CoV‐2 RNA or antigen detected on a respiratory specimen collected ≥14 days after completing the primary series of an FDA‐authorized COVID‐19 vaccine.)

-“Suspected Information” (defined as a recurrence of symptoms and a positive viral test result (molecular or antigen) ≥90 days after an initial RT‐PCR positive test result.)
+“Suspected Reinfection” (defined as a recurrence of symptoms and a positive viral test result (molecular or antigen) ≥90 days after an initial RT‐PCR positive test result.)

 For the convenience of your staff, the form has also already been pre-filled with “SARS-CoV-2 RNA Sequencing” under the Specimen Source Site information, as necessary to request genomic sequencing.